 The longer-term impact of Covid-19 is difficult to forecast especially as Covid-19 coincided with Brexit and it is possible that new, more transmissible variants of Covid-19 will emerge.
-As at December 2021, the following points hold:

 The initial fears about the impact of the Covid-19 pandemic on the UK and global economy, such as a substantial increase in unemployment, would appear to be a too pessimistic based upon a summary of forecasts published by HM Treasury in October 2021.